huyhoanphuc/ygf/README.md

                             },
                         },
                     },
-                    CustomDialog = {"Â¡Â¡ THIS SMILE IS LIKE ABMUSH !!", "Hide and don't Smile", "Don't get Tricked"}, -- Custom death message (can be as long as you want)
+                    CustomDialog = {"Ã‚Â¡Ã‚Â¡ THIS SMILE IS LIKE ABMUSH !!", "Hide and don't Smile", "Don't get Tricked"}, -- Custom death message (can be as long as you want)
                 })

                 -----[[ Advanced ]]-----